 Here, the precipitation characteristics in the summer of 1309 are described briefly.
-In June 1309, there were seven precipitation days in Zhenjiang, which is 4.5 days less than the modern average (1981-2010).
-The reconstructed precipitation in Zhenjiang for June 1309 is 102.3 mm, which is 40% lower than the modern average (1981-2010).
+In June 1309, there were 7 precipitation days in Zhenjiang, which is 4.5 d less than the modern average (1981-2010).
+The reconstructed precipitation in Zhenjiang for June 1309 is 102.3 mm, which is 40 % lower than the modern average (1981-2010).
 In July 1309, Guo primarily stayed in Xinghua.
 The integrity rate of daily weather descriptions for this month is low.
-Nevertheless, terms such as "extremely hot"

-- and "unbearably hot" can be found on multiple occasions in the diary for this month.
+Nevertheless, terms such as "extremely hot" and "unbearably hot" can be found on multiple occasions in the diary for this month.
 This suggests that the temperatures were relatively high throughout this month.
-In addition, only two precipitation days were recorded in the diary.
-On days without direct weather descriptions, Guo often did outdoor activities, such as excursions, boating, and resting in the shade (e.g., "Mr. Zhan and I rowed a boat into the lake to enjoy the cool but were frustrated by the mosquitos" on 25 July).
+In addition, only 2 precipitation days were recorded in the diary.
+On days without direct weather descriptions, Guo often did outdoor activities, such as excursions, boating and resting in the shade (e.g. "Mr. Zhan and I rowed a boat into the lake to enjoy the cool but were frustrated by the mosquitos" on 25 July).
 Therefore, it can be deduced that most of the days without weather descriptions were not precipitation days.
-Clearly, there were high temperatures - and a low precipitation in Xinghua in July.
+Clearly, there were high temperatures and a low precipitation in Xinghua in July.
 In August 1309, Guo primarily stayed in Zhenjiang.
 Few days with precipitation records can be found in the diary for this month.
-The first precipitation record-"It rained so I felt happy"-is found in the entry for 25 August.
-This is likely because there had been no rain in the nearly 20 days before that.
+The first precipitation record - "It rained so I felt happy" - is found in the entry for 25 August.
+This is likely because there had been no rain in the nearly 20 d before that.
 In summary, there was a relatively low precipitation in central and southern Jiangsu in the summer of 1309.

 It is necessary to note that the precipitation events recorded in Guo's diary were those that he observed.
 Some precipitation events might have been too slight for humans to notice.
 Gimmi et al. (2007) believed that the lowest daily precipitation that humans can perceive is 0.3 mm.
-And precipitation events occurred in the night may also be ignored by humans.
+And precipitation events that occurred in the night may also be ignored by humans.
 Therefore, the number of precipitation days extracted from the diary may be less than the actual number.
-In addition, the integrity rate of daily weather descriptions is quite low in some months, which may increase the uncertainty of the conclusion.
+In addition, the integrity rate of daily weather descriptions is quite low in some months, which may increase the uncertainty in the conclusion.

-3.3.4 Reconstruction of cold wave processes in winter based on daily weather descriptions understanding the climatic characteristics of the winter of 1308-1309.
+3.3.4 Reconstruction of cold wave processes in winter based on daily weather descriptions

+There are a number of records, often vivid and detailed, relating to cold-weather phenomena, such as low temperatures, rain, snow and freezes, in Yunshan Diary for the period December 1308-February 1309.
+These records are highly valuable for understanding the climatic characteristics of the winter of 1308-1309.
 In this winter, Guo stayed in the TLB.
-Specifically, he stayed in Huzhou from 1 December to 30 December and in Zhenjiang and Changzhou from 31 December to 28 February.
+Specifically, he stayed in Huzhou from 1 to 30 December and in Zhenjiang and Changzhou from 31 December to 28 February.
 Zhenjiang and Changzhou are geographically close and have similar wintertime climatic characteristics.
 Thus, they are viewed as the same region for analysis in the following study.
 Table 4 summarizes the daily weather conditions derived from Yunshan Diary in the winter of 1308-1309.